Hemp, CBD, & Infused Coffees and Teas:

 How Are Your Full-Spectrum Hemp Cannabinoids Extracted?

 The endocannabinoid system is a group of cannabinoid receptors present in the brain and central and peripheral nervous systems.
-The sole function of these receptors is to interact with cannabinoids in the body.
-Research shows the endocannabinoid system may be involved in many physiological processes.
+As far as we know, it is found in humans and many animals.
+The sole function of these receptors (CB1 and CB2) is to interact with cannabinoids in the body.
+The human body naturally produces endocannabinoids, but cannabinoids can also be created synthetically, or be found naturally in plants like cannabis.
+Research shows the endocannabinoid system may be involved in many physiological processes, and it is most commonly said to help maintain balance and homeostasis throughout the entire body.

 What Are Cannabinoids And Terpenes?